Mattheyses-Lab/OOPS/README.md

 For a more detailed description of our imaging setup and calculations, please see:
 [Defining domain-specific orientational order in the desmosomal cadherins](https://www.sciencedirect.com/science/article/pii/S0006349522008293).

+## Analysis pipeline

-OOPS allows for interactive, object-based analyses of FPM data across multiple experimental conditions.
+OOPS allows for object-based analyses of FPM data across multiple experimental conditions.
 The GUI is designed to provide interactive user control over each step of the FPM analysis pipeline.
 To calculate pixel-by-pixel OF and azimuth, only a few steps are required.
 Thus, depending on your desired analysis, certain steps in the pipeline can be skipped.
 In general, the pipeline includes the following steps:
 - Data upload (required)